HTTP-RPC/Kilo/README.md

 public static <T, U> U map(T value, Function<? super T, ? extends U> mapper) { ... }
 ```

-These methods are provided as a less verbose alternative to similar methods defined by the `Optional` class.
+These methods are provided as a less verbose alternative to similar methods defined by the `java.util.Optional` class.
 For example:

 ```java
 String a = null;